-- 1. To monitor and report on the environmental impacts of the dredging operations associated with the construction of the disposal pits at CMP V. - 2.
-To monitor and report on the environmental impacts due to capping operations of the exhausted pits at CMP IV and V. - 3.
-To monitor and report on the environmental impacts of the disposal of contaminated marine sediments in the active pits at CMP IV and V, specifically to determine:

-- changes/trends caused by disposal activities in the concentrations of contaminants in sediments adjacent to the pits; - changes/trends caused by disposal activities in the toxicity of sediment adjacent to the pits; - changes/trends caused by disposal activities in the concentrations of contaminants in tissues of demersal marine life adjacent to and remote from the pits; - impacts on water quality and benthic ecology caused by the disposal activities; and - the risks to human health and dolphin of eating seafood taken in the marine area around the active pits. - 4.
-To monitor and report on the environmental impacts of the disposal operation at CMP IV and V and specifically to determine whether the methods of disposal are effective in minimising the risks of adverse environmental impacts. - 5.
-To monitor and report on the benthic recolonisation of the capped pits at CMP IV and V and specifically to determine the difference in infauna between the capped pits and adjacent sites. - 6.
-To assess the impact of a major storm (Typhoon Signal No. 8 or above) on the containment of any uncapped or partially capped pits at CMP IV and V. - 7.
+- 2. To monitor and report on the environmental impacts due to capping operations of the exhausted pits at CMP V. - 3.
+To monitor and report on the environmental impacts of the disposal of contaminated marine sediments in the active pits at CMP V, specifically to determine: - changes/trends caused by disposal activities in the concentrations of contaminants in sediments adjacent to the pits; - changes/trends caused by disposal activities in the toxicity of sediment adjacent to the pits; - changes/trends caused by disposal activities in the concentrations of contaminants in tissues of demersal marine life adjacent to and remote from the pits; - impacts on water quality and benthic ecology caused by the disposal activities; and - the risks to human health and dolphin of eating seafood taken in the marine area around the active pits. - 4.
+To monitor and report on the environmental impacts of the disposal operation at CMP V and specifically to determine whether the methods of disposal are effective in minimising the risks of adverse environmental impacts. - 5.
+To monitor and report on the benthic recolonisation of the capped pits at CMP V and specifically to determine the difference in infauna between the capped pits and adjacent sites. - 6.
+To assess the impact of a major storm (Typhoon Signal No. 8 or above) on the containment of any uncapped or partially capped pits at CMP V. - 7.
 To design and continually review the operation and monitoring programme and: - to make recommendations for changes to the operation that will rectify any unacceptable environmental impacts; and - to make recommendations for changes to the monitoring programme that will improve the ability to cost effectively detect environmental changes caused by the disposal activities. - 8.
-To establish numerical decision criteria for defining impacts for each monitoring component. - 9.
-To provide supervision on the field works and laboratory works to be carried out by contractors/laboratories.
+To establish numerical decision criteria for defining impacts for each monitoring component. - To provide supervision on the field works and laboratory works to be carried out by contractors/laboratories.